Police - Training

 To stay prepared for the most extreme actions an officer must take, all officers are required to pass an annual firearms training course conducted by our Officer Shelly, who is certified by the National Rifle Association (NRA) as a police handgun/shotgun instructor and patrol rifle instructor.

 Field Training - F.T.O.
 Sgt.
 Thomas Barndt, Cpl.
-Timothy Connell, & Det.
+Timothy Connell, Det.
 Cpl.
-Christopher Leidy
+Christopher Leidy and Team Leader, Chuck Werkheiser.

-All new members of the department participate in a thorough field training program instructed by Sergeant Barndt and Corporal Connell, who have attended a Field Training Officer instruction course provided by Penn State University.
+All new members of the department participate in a thorough field training program, minimum of 160 hours, instructed by Sergeant Barndt, Corporal Connell, Det.
+Cpl.
+Leidy and Team Leader Werkheiser, who have attended a Field Training Officer instruction course provided by Penn State University.
 The program guides new officers through multiple training levels including patrol, report writing, incident handling, and other items.
 The new officer is then critiqued by the F.T.O. who recommends to the Chief of Police when the officer is ready for patrol on his own.

 Officers also attend a variety of training both inside and outside the department, including annual updates prescribed by the Municipal Police Officer's Education and Training Commission (MPOETC).